 Richard Danne and Bruce Blackburn created this option.
 It depicts the word “NASA”, made in streamlined red font.
 Due to the visual similarity of the letters with the worms, the emblem was nicknamed “Worm.”
 It was used as the main one for more than 15 years and then was replaced by a traditional one.
 Now this version exists in parallel with the official one and is used in some projects.

 Font and Color of the Emblem

 For awards, official documents, and special occasions, NASA uses a special logo that resembles a seal.
 It is an almost complete copy of the main one and has an additional design.
 A red line surrounds a blue circle representing the universe on a white background.
 The full name of the organization, National Aeronautics and Space Administration USA, is written on a wide strip with a beige-pink border.
 The central part is occupied by a yellow ball, which symbolizes the planet.
 Next to her is the moon.
 A satellite orbit and a figured element resembling the V sign encircle the earth.

 In 1975, the Space Administration introduced another version of the logo, created as part of the Federal Program for the Improvement of Graphics.
 As a result, the word “NASA” received an “alien” spelling: the crossbar disappeared from “A,” the letters became streamlined, resembling a spaghetti or a worm, hence its unspoken nickname.
 This version has been used for 17 years.

-The “Worm” emblem has an inscription made with a simple smooth sans serif headset, provided with clear cuts and rounded corners.
+The “Worm” emblem has an inscription made with a simple smooth sans serif typeface, provided with clear cuts and rounded corners.
 Both “A” has no horizontal bar.
 Moreover, the right leg of the central “A” is connected to the beginning of “S.” The Meatball logo has an uppercase font, thin letters with serifs.
-The palette is three-colored and consists of white, blue Pantone 286 and red Pantone 185.
+The palette is three-colored and consists of white, blue Pantone 286, and red Pantone 185.